 In May 2014, the FASB issued ASU No. 2014-09, "Revenue from Contracts with Customers (Topic 606)."
-The objective of this standard update is to remove inconsistent practices with regards to revenue recognition between US GAAP and IFRS.
+The objective of this standard update is to remove inconsistent practices with regard to revenue recognition between US GAAP and IFRS.
 The standard intends to improve comparability of revenue recognition practices across entities, industries, jurisdictions and capital markets.
-On August 12, 2015, the FASB issued ASU No. 2015-14, deferring the effective date of ASU No. 2014-09 by one year.
 The provisions of ASU No. 2014-09 will be effective for interim and annual periods beginning after December 15, 2017, with early adoption permitted for annual periods beginning after December 15, 2016.
-The Company is currently assessing the potential impact of this standard update on its consolidated financial statements.
+The Company has developed a project plan that includes a three-phase approach to implementing this standard update.
+Phase one, the assessment phase, was completed in early 2016.
+The Company is currently concluding the second phase of the project, which includes conversion activities, such as establishing policies, identifying system impacts and understanding the initial financial impact this standard update will have.
+Phase three, which is expected to begin during the first quarter of 2017, will include the integration of the standard update into financial reporting processes and systems, and developing a more robust understanding of the financial impact of this standard update on the Company's consolidated financial statements.
+The Company anticipates the transition to the new standard could have a material impact on the Company's consolidated financial statements but will be unable to quantify that impact until the third phase of the project has been completed.
+The Company expects the cost of the activities it is undertaking to transition to the new standard will result in an increase in selling, general and administrative expenses in 2017 and beyond.